 The college counseling program at Brooks is designed to empower students to calmly, thoughtfully and competently navigate the many stages of the college application and enrollment process — one of the first significant life decisions students will make and own for themselves.

-Watch recent presentations
+Watch in-Person presentations

 It was wonderful to see all who joined our in-person Family Weekend October 22 and October 23.
 Please enjoy video of the informative college counseling presentations: